Pain is not a necessary by-product of dentistry. You can reduce or eliminate your pain with targeted, evidence-based interventions!

 - What is the best clock position to treat my patients?

 For example: One of the most common ergonomic mistakes I observe is TTL loupes with a poor declination angle that forces the operator into an unsafe forward head posture and causes neck pain.
-I have found that there is only one style of loupe on the market that consistently keeps all operators in a safe head posture, which are vertically adjustable flip-up loupes (only 2 manufacturers make these).
+I have found that there is only one style of loupe on the market that consistently keeps all operators in a safe head posture.

 STEP 3.
 RESOLVE YOUR TRIGGER POINTS.
 Have you ever experienced a headache behind your eye that isn’t resolving with pain meds?
 It’s likely coming from trigger point #1 in your upper trapezius muscle!
 Unfortunately, trigger points are often overlooked in traditional Western medicine and dental professionals are sent from specialist to specialist with no resolution to their pain.
 Trigger points refer pain to a distant area of the body and are common among dental operators due to body asymmetry, poor postures, poor body mechanics, repetitive movement, lack of movement, sustained muscle contraction and mental stress.
 It is important to relieve trigger points as soon as possible to restore nutrient flow to the muscle, prevent muscle imbalances and prevent compression on nerves.
 Strengthening muscles with trigger points will often make your pain worse!

 There are various methods to treat trigger points, however due to costs, time constraints or convenience, self-treatment is often the most practical and economical consideration.
-The Wellness System for Dental Professionals instructs you in how to perform self-myofascial release of the correct muscles with the Backnobber, a trigger point self-treatment tool.
+The WellBody System for Dental Professionals instructs you in how to perform self-myofascial release on 7 key trigger points to which dental professionals are prone.

 STEP 4.
 DEVELOP GOOD FLEXIBILITY.
 Have you noticed you are tighter on one side than the other?
 Muscle imbalances are very common among dental professionals and can lead to neuromuscular, joint and spine disorders.
 Chairside stretching is imperative to correct these imbalances, regain full range of motion and prepare you for strengthening.
 Overstretching muscles with active trigger points may cause micro-tearing of muscle, which is why stretching is recommended after trigger point treatment.
 Since dental professionals are prone to muscle imbalances, it is important to ensure you are targeting the correct muscles with your stretching.
 Rather than stretching muscles that are already elongated, focus on the muscles that tend to become short, tight and ischemic.
 Chairside stretches are especially for men, who are more prone to musculoskeletal injury due to poor flexibility than women.